miker704/Strife/patch_V5_notes.md

     - Added sgmTreasureChestThumbnail.svg.
     - Added sgmFrostyCupThumbnail.svg.
     - Added styles to use new svg thumbnails in send a gift modal.
     - Moved old thumbnails to a holiday version style to be used when needed in the future.
+    - Reworked svgs positioning for brand logo for new gift card backgrounds.